Thermidorian Reaction: Reaction

 On July 29 the victors of the 9th Thermidor condemned seventy members of the Paris Commune to death; thereafter the Commune was subject to the convention.
 As part of the reorganization of French politics, practitioners of the terror were called to defend their records; some such as Tallien, Barras, Fouché and Louis-Marie Stanislas Fréron rejoined the leadership.
-Others such as Billaud-Varenne, Collot d'Herbois, Barère and Vadier were sentenced to exile in South America, though the latter two managed to evade arrest.
+Others such as Jacques-Nicolas Billaud-Varenne, Collot d'Herbois, Barère and Vadier were sentenced to exile in South America, though the latter two managed to evade arrest.
 Many Jacobin clubs were closed.
 Freedom of worship was extended first to the Vendée and later to all France.
 On 24 December 1794, the Maximum (controls on prices and wages) was abolished.
-The government exacerbated this inflationary move by issuing more assignats.In April and May 1795, protests and riots in support of the radicals broke out culminating in an invasion of the convention by an insurrectionist mob on 20 May.
+The government exacerbated this inflationary move by issuing more assignats.
+In April and May 1795, protests and riots in support of the radicals broke out culminating in an invasion of the convention by an insurrectionist mob on 20 May.
 On 22 May the Convention struck back, having troops under Pichegru surround the Faubourg St-Antoine and force the capitulation of the armed rebels.
 In May and June 1795, a "White Terror" raged in which Jacobins were victims and the judges were bourgeois "moderates".
 Throughout France the events of the September Massacres were repeated; however this time the victims were imprisoned officials of the Terror.
 In Paris, Royalist sentiments were openly tolerated.

 Meanwhile, French armies overran the Netherlands and established the Batavian Republic, occupied the left bank of the Rhine and forced Spain, Prussia and several German States to sue for peace, enhancing the prestige of the convention.
 A new constitution called the Constitution of the Year III was drawn up on 22 August 1795, which eased back some of the democratic elements of the constitution of 1793, establishing an electoral college for the election of officials, a bicameral legislature and other provisions designed to protect the current holders of power.
 On 5 October (13 Vendémiaire), a revolt led by Royalists challenged the convention.
 It was put down by troops led by general Napoleon Bonaparte with "a whiff of grapeshot".
 On 25 October the Convention declared itself dissolved and was replaced by the Directory on 2 November 1795.